A Bad Sign

 The signs' distracting colors and the fact that they look like a Fleet advertisement rather than a warning to drive through the Fast Lane at 15 miles an hour serves to complicate the situation, the lawyer adds.

-Nathan says he gets at least two irate phone calls a week from people who didn't realize the Fast Lane speed limit until it was too late.
+Speeding Ticket Attorneys say they get at least two irate phone calls a week from people who didn't realize the Fast Lane speed limit until it was too late.

-Nathan notes that toll worker safety factors into the speeding tickets, but says there must be a better solution for the tickets which, he estimates, bring in millions of dollars to the state each year.
+Lawyers note that toll worker safety factors into the speeding tickets, but says there must be a better solution for the tickets which, he estimates, bring in millions of dollars to the state each year.

 Fleet Bank did not respond to Lawyers Weekly's inquiries.